 Study and understanding of music.
 Nonverbal explorations into the listening process, a brief look at the history of Western music, and work in formal descriptive music analysis.
-[HA,SE]
+[GE, HA, SE]

-Training
+Ear Training 1

 Learning to write what is heard in melodic and intervallic ways.
 Sight singing and chord recognition.
 Develops rhythmic, melodic, and harmonic perception skills through dictation, sight singing and drill.
-[HB,SE]
+[GE, HB, SE]

-Training 2 Far 1 Credit/Unit MUSC& 122

-Continuation of MUSC& 121.
+Ear Training 2 MUSC& 122 1 Credit/Unit 2 hours of lab Prerequisite: MUSC& 121 (grade of "C" or higher) Continuation of MUSC& 121.
 Learning to write what is heard in melodic and intervallic ways.
 Sight-singing and chord recognition.
 Develops rhythmic, melodic, and harmonic perception skills through dictation, sight-singing and drill.
-[HB,SE]
+[GE, HB, SE]